BrianBetz/EquianProgram/README.md

 # MelissaProgram
-Program for transforming load files into correct format for loading into Stratacare
+Program for transforming load files to the correct format for loading into Stratacare

 To run the program:
 1. Compile the source code.